idenkov/docker-lemp/README.md

 # LEMP Dockerized - 1rw

-> Dockerized PHP development stack: Nginx, PHP-FPM on one image(currently building from dockerfile) and PHP-FPM and Redis images
+> Dockerized PHP development stack: Nginx, PHP-FPM on one image(currently building from dockerfile) and PHP-FPM and Redis images.
+Initiallt for running Magento, but should be able to run any other php/mysql software.

 ## Requirements